 What Makes Boomer Bends So Popular?

 Boomer bends are a popular guitar technique that involves bending the string up or down to change the pitch of the note.
-This can be done with either the right or left hand and is often used in conjunction with vibrato for a more expressive sound.
+This can be done with either the right or left hand and is often used with vibrato for a more expressive sound.

 There are several reasons why boomer bends are so popular among guitarists.
 For one, they offer a lot of control over the final sound of the note.
 By carefully choosing how much to bend the string and in which direction, you can create a wide range of sounds – from subtle warbles to dramatic screeches.